DjangoGirls/tutorial/en/deploy/README.md

 Click the link to it at the top of the web tab (it'll be named something like `/var/www/yourusername_pythonanywhere_com_wsgi.py`), and you'll be taken to an editor.

-Delete all the current contents, and replace them with:
+Delete all the current contents, and replace them with something like this -- you'll need to change "edith" to your own username:

 ```python
 import os